 To make a meaningful comparison, check the returns of your stock, bond, and cash holdings against benchmark indexes that are appropriate for each.
 The exact benchmarks to use will vary based on your particular strategy, but here are a few examples:

-- U.S. stocks: The Dow Jones U.S. Total Stock Market IndexSM measures the performance of a broad range of equities.
+- US stocks: The Dow Jones US Total Stock Market IndexSM measures the performance of a broad range of US stocks.

-- Bonds: The Barclays Capital U.S. Aggregate Bond Index measures the performance of investment-grade bonds traded in the United States.
+- Bonds: The Barclays Capital US Aggregate Bond Index measures the performance of investment-grade bonds traded in the US.

-- Short Term: The Barclays Capital U.S. 3-Month Treasury Bellwether Index captures the return of Treasury bills with maturities of less than three months, a useful proxy for cash accounts.
+- Short Term: The Barclays Capital US 3-Month Treasury Bellwether Index captures the return of Treasury bills with maturities of less than 3 months, a useful proxy for cash accounts.

 Using benchmarks will give you a snapshot of your portfolio's performance relative to the market.
-Ideally, you want your returns to be close to, but (hopefully) exceeding, the relative benchmarks.
+Ideally, you want your returns to be close to, but (hopefully) exceeding, the relative benchmarks and exhibiting a level of volatility consistent or lower than those benchmarks.
 Returns that differ dramatically from the benchmarks—on either the high or low side—may indicate that your investment portfolio may need a review to understand what is causing the difference.
-And it is important to note that most investors are in it for the long haul, so don't let short-term performance weigh too heavily in your decision making.
+And it is important to note that most investors are in it for the long haul, so don't let short-term performance weigh too heavily in your decision-making.